vue-bulma/vuexfire-admin/README.md

 3. `npm install`
 4. `npm run dev`

+### Additional work

+I have a companion node.js server app that runs on heroku.
+It watches the firebase database and performs database actions using firebase-admin sdk.

+I will aim to make this app publicly available too, but optional (ie. not required for vuexfire-admin to work).

+---
 ### Credits

 This project is inspired or powered by these people or projects so I want to thank them